framefork/spring-properties-order-by-configurations/README.md

 ## Motivation

-The author of this library typically structures their Spring Boot applications with the following example modules:
+The author of this library typically structures their Spring Boot applications with the following illustrative modules:
 * `app` (depends on `core-business-logic`)
 * `core-business-logic` (depends on `common` and `core-separate-module`)
 * `core-separate-module` (depends on `common`)